What are the requirements for registration?

 What forms of payment can I use to submit my fingerprints the Department of Public Safety?

-The Department will only accept payment by money order or cashier’s check made payable to the Department of Public Safety Records Bureau in the amount of $40.00 (forty dollars).
+The Department will only accept payment by money order or cashier’s check made payable to the Department of Public Safety Records Bureau.

 What is the total cost of fingerprinting?